Lazy22zz/UE5-RPG-Combat-Game/README.md

   Purpose: Instead of using cast to, use an interface to enable some specific function.\
   1,

-- 53, DIssolve Material FX\
+- 53, Dissolve Material FX\
   Purpose: enable the dissolved material to disappear.\
   1, In BP_Warriorenemy_base, create a new timeline, using a set play rate to decide the display speed.\
    ![Screenshot 2025-03-13 195937](https://github.com/user-attachments/assets/c64a60f3-d567-4d44-8aa8-8fc387e4263b)\